eddie-energy/architecture/arc42/appendix/aiida-communication/aiida-communication.md

 - The **connection-setup workflow** (QR code &rarr; handshake &rarr; MQTT credentials) corresponds to steps&nbsp;1&ndash;3 of the Control Plane below.
-- The **data-streaming workflow** is realized by the Data Plane, with optional acknowledgement, termination, and status messages on the Control Plane.
+- The **data-streaming workflow** is realized by the Data Plane, with optional acknowledgement, permission-command, and status messages on the Control Plane.

 Communication is divided into two planes: